jjquek/msc-indiv-project/README.md

 ## Overview

-This repository contains key files from my **individual research project** done for my MSc Computing degree at Imperial College, London.
-It includes both `.pdf`s of the Jupyter notebooks I submitted, along with **Python scripts** I wrote for the notebooks.
-I have also included the `final_report.pdf` which I had submitted.
+This repository contains key files from my **individual research project** done for my degree at Imperial College, London.
+It includes both `.pdf`s of the Jupyter notebooks I submitted, along with **Python scripts** I wrote.
+I have also included the `final_report.pdf` which was submitted.

 Here, I provide context on what the project was about, and what my main takeaways were.